HIPAA Compliance Checklist for 2025

 Resellers earn a profit and often add value through setup, support, and expert guidance.
 However, they’ll also need to handle customer service and help clients use the software effectively.

-In this guide, you’ll learn more about software reseller models and how to get started the right way to become a reseller.
+Now, you’ll learn more about software reseller models and how to get started the right way to become a reseller.

 TL;DR